gjchangmu/A-Few-Decktet-Games/README.md

 [Decktet](https://www.decktet.com/) is a card system designed and illustrated by P.D.
 Magnus.
 The rule texts are not currently included in this implementation.
 If you are a new player, please see the [Decktet Wiki](http://decktet.wikidot.com/game:myrmex) for rule texts.

-A Few Decktet Games is licenced under CC Attribute ShareAlike, the same license as the card images are in.
+A Few Decktet Games is licenced under CC Attribute Non-Commercial ShareAlike license, the same as the card images are in.